MadScrewdriver/qsketchmetric/docs/How to contribute.rst

 =================

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on `QSketchMetric docs <https://qsketchmetric.readthedocs.io/>`_ Hall of Fame ✨.
+Any contribution you make will be reflected on `QSketchMetric GitHub Page <https://github.com/MadScrewdriver/qsketchmetric>`_ Hall of Fame 🏆.
 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.